 The biggest cost is the initial investment in software.

-With RingCentral, you can start with only paying $19.99 per user.
-The entry-level plan allows up to 20 employees to use it.
+With RingCentral, you can start with only paying $20 per user.

 That costs a fair chunk of change, but paying only for the service (and not having to pay for new phones, professional installation, or additional equipment) keeps the all-in expense relatively low.